wallisc/wallisc.github.io/_posts/2021-04-18-Fullscreen-Pass.markdown

 # Nice theory...can you prove it?
 Yes we can!
 Lets bring out our ol' friend Pix again...

 So what we want to do is find out how many quads actually got run for a draw.
-Unfortunately Pix doesn't have a vendor-agnostic way of querying this.
+Unfortunately Pix doesn't have a vendor-agnostic way of querying this (**edit:** Dr Pix can display this in both a vendor-agnostic AND more informative way, details at the bottom of this post).
 However, it DOES have some handshakes with the driver that allows it to get hardware-specific counters with more low-level insights.
 I'm using an NVidia GPU so I'll be working with their specific counter, but other vendors will have something similar.
 The counter I'm interested in is "sm__ps_quads_launched.sum":

 ![Counter](/assets/FullscreenPass/counter.jpg)